elastos/Elastos/CR.Elastos-Privnet/blockchain/README.md

 - Prerequisite basic knowledge of docker is expected
 - After starting, the miners will automatically start running and about 24 containers are created
-- Pre-mined 600 ELA on Mainchain miner reward address, 40,000 ELA on one mainchain address, 50,000 ELA on another mainchain address and 10,000 ELA on DID sidechain address.
+- Pre-mined 600 ELA on Mainchain miner reward address, 40,000 ELA on one mainchain address, 40,000 ELA on another mainchain address, 10,000 ELA on DID sidechain address and 10,000 ELA on Token sidechain address.
 For more, see [Wallets](#Wallets)

 ## Wallets